 In the crazy world of selling, studies show that up to 80% of all sales require at least five follow-ups to close.
 That means it can take five interactions with a customer—which may include five refusals—until a customer may be ready to close the deal.
 Annoying?
 Yes.
 Essential?
 Also yes.

 If you’re looking to stand out in the digital world but aren’t sure where to start, you’ve come to the right place.
-Read on for HVAC marketing strategies that deliver results, to help you get a leg up on the competition and drive HVAC leads who will turn into lifelong customers (especially when you impress them with easy-to-use HVAC software).
+Read on for HVAC marketing strategies that deliver results, to help you get a leg up on the competition and drive leads who will turn into lifelong customers (especially when you impress them with easy-to-use HVAC software).

 Housecall Pro is the best software for managing and growing your HVAC business.
 Our automated payment, service agreement and marketing features give your business maximum efficiency and build customer loyalty.
 Learn more and start free 14 day trial now.